frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-type.md

 ### 2.2 Earned Leave

 Earned Leaves are leaves earned by an Employee after working with the company for a certain amount of time.
-Checking "Is Earned Leave" will allot leaves pro rata basis by automatically updating Leave Allocation for leaves of this type at intervals set by 'Earned Leave Frequency'.
+Checking "Is Earned Leave" will allot leaves pro-rata basis by automatically updating Leave Allocation for leaves of this type at intervals set by 'Earned Leave Frequency'.

 For example, an Employee is allotted 24 Privilege Leaves in a year, wherein the Privilege Leave is set as Earned Leave with Monthly allotment.
 In this case, the Employee will earn 2 (24 leaves/12 months) Privilege Leaves at the end of every month.
-The leave allotment process (background job) will only allot leaves considering the max leaves for the leave type, and will round to 'Rounding' for fractions.
+The leave allotment process (background job) will only allot leaves considering the max leaves for the leave type and will round to 'Rounding' for fractions.

 <img class="screenshot" alt="Earned Leave"
         src="{{docs_base_url}}/assets/img/human-resources/earned-leave.png">

 > **Note:** The initial allocation of this Leave Tye will be 0.
 Leaves will be updated at the end of the Month (or as per the 'Earned Leave Frequency' set).